 Public Option Could “Could Decimate Rural Hospitals’ Finances”

-WASHINGTON – new study from the Partnership for America’s Health Care Future and Navigant Consulting, Inc. “warns adding a government-run insurance plan could decimate rural hospitals’ finances,” POLITICO reports this morning.
+WASHINGTON – A new study from the Partnership for America’s Health Care Future and Navigant Consulting, Inc. “warns adding a government-run insurance plan could decimate rural hospitals’ finances,” POLITICO reports this morning.

 “That argument centers on the conclusion that millions of enrollees would move off their commercial plans and into a public plan that pays hospitals at Medicare rates that are typically lower than private insurance — cutting rural hospitals’ revenues between $4.2 billion and $25.6 billion … ”